-Mr. Seaton has been our Chief Financial Officer and Secretary since December 2000 and has been chief financial officer of Novogen since September 1999.
+Mr. Seaton has been our Chief Financial Officer and Secretary since December 2000 and has been Chief Financial Officer of Novogen since September 1999.
+Mr. Seaton has been a director of Glycotex since September 2005.
 He holds a degree in Business Studies as well as a Master of Commerce Degree from the University of New South Wales.
 He has completed management development programs at Northwestern University in Chicago as well as Duke University and the London Business School.
-He has 19 years experience in the pharmaceutical industry.
-Prior to joining Novogen in 1999 he was finance director of GlaxoWellcome Australia Limited from 1995 to 1999.
+He has 20 years experience in the pharmaceutical industry.
+Prior to joining Novogen in 1999 he was Finance Director of GlaxoWellcome Australia Limited from 1995 to 1999.